apollo17march/2015lab3/README.md

 # 2015Lab3
-Frequentism, Samples, and the Bootstrap.
+Frequentism, Samples, and the Bootstrap. <br />
 Sampling and Distributions